Business Formation Attorney in Houston

 - The advantage of the S-Corp is its tax structure.
 An S-Corp has what is called “pass-through” tax status, meaning the S-Corp does not directly pay taxes on its income, which allows S-Corps to avoid the double taxation found in C-Corps.

-Texas Limited Liability Corporation (LLC)
+Texas Limited Liability Company (LLC)

 An LLC is owned by one or more members and can be either member-managed or manager-managed.
 And like a corporation, executive officers can be chosen by the members or the managers, depending on whether it is member-managed or manager-managed.